 History

-Through an interdisciplinary approach, you can pursue a Bachelor of Arts in History, a Bachelor of Arts in History with a Public History Concentration, or a History Minor at Stetson.
+Through an interdisciplinary approach, you can pursue a Bachelor of Arts in History, a Bachelor of Arts in History with a Public History Concentration, a Bachelor of Arts in History with a Military and Diplomatic History Concentration, or a History Minor at Stetson.
 These programs blend social science and humanities methods to explore the past and deepen your understanding of the present.
 You will explore diverse cultures, societies, and peoples globally, visiting distant lands and familiar places.

 Why History at Stetson University?